 Not sure what your future will hold?
 Take dual enrollment courses at a reduced cost and prepare for whatever comes next.

 - Students must complete an online application first.
-Applications are required for first-time students and for students who have not enrolled in Penn Highlands classes for more than one year.
-Once the student applies, user/login credentials will be provided for the student to access the online registration system.
+Applications are required for first-time students who have not previously enrolled in the Penn Highlands Dual Enrollment Accelerated College Education program.

 - Students must be enrolled in their freshman, sophomore, junior, or senior years.